 Wide U-Shaped Main Compartment

-The Techonaut takes the amazing wide-opening main compartment that made the Aeronaut one of the most beloved travel bags ever a step further: it opens even wider, even bigger, and it's reoriented to be Hero's Journey style.
+The Techonaut takes the amazing wide-opening main compartment that made the Aeronaut one of the most beloved travel bags ever a step further: it opens even wider and even bigger.
 You can live out of this bag (and easily find what you're looking for) without ever having to unpack it.

-One end pocket instead of two increases the amount of stuff you can pack in the bag without increasing the size or weight of the bag.
+Compared to the Aeronaut, it has one end pocket instead of two to increase the amount of stuff you can pack in the bag without increasing the size or weight of the bag.

 Hideaway Edgeless EV50 1/2" Shoulder Straps